Toolback/DepositContracts/README.md

 setLiquidityHandler: This function allows admins to set the contract responsible for distributing money between the pool and the wallet.

 setTrustedForwarder: This function allows admins to set the trusted forwarder address, which is used to perform certain actions on behalf of the contract.

-depositTokenStatus: This function allows admins to enable or disable the ability for users to deposit a particular ERC20 token.

 # LiquidityHandler Contract